 What Are the Factors Affecting How Much Honey a Bee Makes?

-• Disease and Pests: Diseases can be categorized into brood or adult bee.
-Some common ones include American Foulbrood (AFB), European foulbrood (EFB), Chalkbrood, Sacbrood, and Varroa mites.
+- Diseases and Pests: Diseases can be categorised into those affecting brood or adult bees.
+Some common ones include American Foulbrood (AFB), European Foulbrood (EFB), Chalkbrood, Sacbrood, and Varroa mites.
 Other diseases include Nosema disease, Tracheal mite (acarine disease), Amoeba disease, and various viruses.
-Bees can also be impacted by poisoning from chemicals such as insecticides applied to crops, with neo-nicotinoids being particularly controversial.
+Bees can also be impacted by poisoning from chemicals such as insecticides applied to crops, with neonicotinoids being particularly controversial.
 The phenomenon of “Colony Collapse Disorder”, first identified in the USA, describes sudden, unexplained colony losses and is believed to result from various factors, including pests, farming methods, and environmental issues.
-Diseases of honeybees are different depending on countries.
-For example, the small hive beetle has caused severe problems in the USA and Australia, and Tropilaelaps mites, are currently confined to Asia.
+Diseases of honeybees vary depending on the country.
+For example, the small hive beetle has caused severe problems in the United States and Australia, while Tropilaelaps mites are currently confined to Asia.

 Conclusions